bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Ships/SI_CH3_Ship Engagement.md

 | 83 - 84 | Conduct diplomacy |
 | 85 - 94 | ▶[[SI_CH3_Core_Action Theme#ACTION\|Action]] + ▶[[SI_CH3_Core_Action Theme#THEME\|Theme]]; _pg 116 - 117_ |
 | 95 - 100 | Roll twice |
-^table-OclShipMission-Armada
+^table-Mission-Armada

 ## Oracle: Cursed Ship Mission
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Ships^Cursed-Mission]]` | Guidance
 > If you roll a _Ship Mission_ curse, take your result on that table and envision an uncanny or dreadful aspect.
-For details on how the ship or its mission relates to a cursed power, use the table below. ^guidance-OclCursedShipMission
+For details on how the ship or its mission relates to a cursed power, use the table below. ^guidance-Cursed-Mission

 | dice: 1d100 | Result |
 | :---: | --- |